 Swedish mezzo-soprano Charlotte Hellekant enjoys a career equally successful in both opera and concert, boasting a wide repertoire including baroque, classical and contemporary roles.
-She is highly praised for her strong stage presence and expressive abilities as an actress.

 “Swedish mezzo soprano Charlotte Hellekant's decisive performance showed her full mastery over a demanding tonal language whose outcome is designed to rouse heightened emotional content.
 Equally virtuosic in her vocal and thespian dexterity, Hellekant's committed execution awakened the mystique of the darker side of the unconscious — an allusion to Freud's The Interpretation of Dreams.”
 (Joel Luks, culturemap.com Houston, May 2013)